renpy/renpy/sphinx/source/build.rst

 .. var:: build.update_formats = [ "rpu" ]

     This is a list of formats that the updater will build.
 The default, "rpu" is supported from Ren'Py 7.7 and 8.2 on.
 If you need to support updating using the earlier zsync-based updates, add "zsync' to the list.

+.. var:: build.game_only_update = False

+    If true, :var:`build.include_update` is enabled, and
+    the "Game-Only Update for Mobile" package becomes available.